Tough U.S. NAFTA demands send ball back into lobbyists' court

-ARLINGTON, Va.
-(Reuters) - Lobbying efforts on the North American Free Trade Agreement faced a major test this week after the Trump administration ignored advice from U.S. business groups and pitched proposals to radically reshape NAFTA, leaving its future in doubt.
+ARLINGTON, Va., Oct 16 (Reuters) - Lobbying efforts on the North American Free Trade Agreement hit a crucial stage this week after the Trump administration ignored the U.S. business community’s advice and pitched proposals to radically reshape NAFTA, leaving its future in doubt.

 Though they were widely expected, the aggressive U.S. proposals were met with dismay by many officials from Mexico, Canada and U.S. industry, who have formed a loose alliance in opposing major changes to NAFTA.

-By Monday, Mexico's peso MXN=D2 hit a near five-month low with fears growing about the future of the deal underpinning $1.2 trillion in annual trade between the three countries.
-Mexico sends nearly 80 percent of its exports to the United States.
+By Monday, Mexico’s peso had hit a near five-month low with fears growing about the future of the deal underpinning $1.2 trillion in annual trade between the three countries.

 U.S. opposition to NAFTA’s dispute resolution mechanisms, plans to restrict outside access to government contracts and attacks on Canadian dairy and softwood lumber producers have further stoked the grim mood among trade officials.